olympics2022/olympic_medal_analysis/README.md

 We decided to first determine if any of the three variables (GDP per capita, population, and number of competitors) individually had any correlation to number of medals won by a given country.
 In addition, we wanted to look at a multi-variable linear regression with those three variables in addition to the boolean variable of being the host country of the given Olympic games.
+Furthermore, we fed the four variables into a linear regression supervised machine learning model to see if that could produce a better fit.

 In looking at the four variables above we wanted to group the data into clusters that may show similarities other than simply the individual variables themselves so we performed a K-Means unsupervised model and subsequently took those groups and ran them through two supervised machine-learning models: Balanced Random Forest classifier and